luevano/pyssg/README.md

 - [x] Build `rss.xml` file.
 	- [ ] Include manually added `*.html` files.
 - [x] YAML for configuration file, uses [`PyYAML`](https://pyyaml.org/).
-	- [x] Handle multiple "documents". `PyYAML` supports this.
+	- [x] Support for multiple "documents". `PyYAML` supports this.
+In `pyssg` context, it means it can generate multiple websites (I personally use it for subdomains).
-	- [x] More complex directory structure to support multiple subdomains and different types of pages.
-This is supported by using mupltiple "documents" in the `yaml` config file.
+	- [x] Support for more complex directory structure to support configuration on a per directory basis.
 - [x] File checksum checking for modification of files.
 - [ ] Option/change to using an SQL database instead of the custom solution.
 - [ ] Use external markdown extensions.
+  - [x] So far only extension configuration is for my own extension [pymdvar](https://github.com/luevano/pymdvar).

 ### Markdown features